 McKinsey points out that as a crisis unfolds, people may start to feel dejected.
 When that happens, by sharing positive news, leaders can help people feel secure and motivated.
 Eventually leaders need to communicate a logistical path forward.

 Whatever you decide to say, make sure it gets shared with the right people.
-You might want to create a communication channel specifically to talk to your employees about developments related to COVID-19.
-(According to a Harvard Business School survey, 78 percent of business owners have done just that.)
+You might want to create a communication channel specifically to talk to your employees about developments related to the crisis.
+(For example, during COVID-19, nearly eight in 10 businesses created communications specific to the crisis, according to a Harvard Business School study.)
 This could be as simple as weekly video check-ins with your employees.

 Action: You don’t need all the answers in order to communicate.
 Stay in touch with employees and ask how the evolving situation is affecting them.